 However, be cautious when choosing this material for expensive diamonds, as it isn’t as durable as most metals.
 Talk to a jeweler about what gems are best to set within stunning ceramic.

 Black hued engagement rings take traditional designs into a darker dimension.
-While bold black engagement rings aren’t for everyone, individuals who crave a unique style, and other unconventional design, will fall in love with the dark beauty and black magic of these dramatic rings!
+While bold black engagement rings aren’t for everyone, individuals who crave a unique style, and other unconventional designs, will fall in love with the dark beauty and black magic of these dramatic rings!